-- (b) in any lawfully constituted British tribunal in any place by sea or land outside His Majesty's dominions; or - (c) in a tribunal of any foreign State - shall be deemed to be made in a judicial proceeding in this State.
+- (b) in any lawfully constituted British tribunal in any place by sea or land outside His Majesty's dominions; or - (c) in a tribunal of any foreign State -

-- (4) - (5) It is immaterial whether the court or tribunal in which a judicial proceeding was pending was properly constituted, or was held in the proper place, or not, if it acted as a court or tribunal in the proceeding in which the statement was made. - (6) It is immaterial whether the person who made the statement was a competent witness or not, or whether the statement was admissible as evidence in the proceeding or not.
+- (4) . . . . . . . . - (5) It is immaterial whether the court or tribunal in which a judicial proceeding was pending was properly constituted, or was held in the proper place, or not, if it acted as a court or tribunal in the proceeding in which the statement was made. - (6) It is immaterial whether the person who made the statement was a competent witness or not, or whether the statement was admissible as evidence in the proceeding or not.